theinvertedform/umt.world/about.md

 # Outreach

 A core element of this publishing strategy is a political desire to retain independent control of my work.
 However, given that my work is conceptual and relies on context, my suspicion is that conventional SEO strategies will do little to generate discovery (this is an unverified claim; more research needs to be done).
 My goal is to develop a plugin for the SSG that automatically syndicates content across social media as part of the automated publication process.
 In order to promote engagement, relevant pieces of content will be posted across platforms (i.e. updates on Twitter, film reviews on Letterboxd, etc).
-Commenting and "calls to action" will be funnelled to external social media platforms in order to drive engagement.
+Commenting and "calls to action" will be funnelled to external social media platforms in order to drive discoverability.

 The second element of my outreach program is a newsletter.
 This database, which must be hosted independently of commercial services like Substack or Mailchimp (a daunting technical challenge), represents a direct line of communication with my audience, and is therefore of great importance to the overall project.
 The newsletter is still roughly conceived.
 One idea is a "Culture Diary," a weekly/bi-weekly, informal log of my encounters with culture.
+However, I feel like this may be too ambitious, and I might be better off simply using the very simple form of categorized lists.
 The style/tone of writing and its position with respect to the website is still an open question.
 I may end up with two mailing lists: one unscheduled, used for promotional updates; another structured and posted on a schedule.